 Tea Breeze at The Spa

-- Dragon Well Tea and Jade Spring Ritual (150 minutes; CNY 2,400*) - This ritual begins with a green tea and black stone foot wash, followed by a bath infused with the concentration of dragon well tea leaves.
-Skin is exfoliated with a dragon well tea scrub, and afterwards, nourished with a warming imperial tea wrap.
-Afterwards is a relaxing aroma massage, using oil infused herbal concentrate helps to boost circulation and restore a natural state of equilibrium.
+- Dragon Well Tea and Jade Spring Ritual - This ritual begins with a green tea and black stone foot wash, followed by a bath infused with the concentration of Dragon Well tea leaves.
+The skin is exfoliated with a Dragon Well tea scrub, and thereafter, nourished with a warming imperial tea wrap, followed by a relaxing aroma massage, using herbal concentrate infused oil helps to boost circulation and restore a natural state of equilibrium.

 Four Seasons Hotel Hangzhou at West Lake